dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

 1) Go to the Dashboard screen.

 .. image:: images//dSIP_dashboard.png
         :align: center

 2) Click on PBX(s) and Endpoints.

 3) Click on the green Add button.

 .. image:: images//dSIP_PBX_Add.png
         :align: center

 4)
         a) Enter in the PBX info.

         b) Click the green Add button.

-        c) Click on the blue Reload Kamailio button in order for the changes to be updated.

 .. image:: images//dSIP_PBX_ADD_New_PBX.png
         :align: center

+5) Click on the blue Reload Kamailio button in order for the changes to be updated.